STRONGER INDIA

 According to Transparency International, India scored 39 out of 100 on the Corruption Perceptions Index, ranking 91st out of 182 countries.
 A score of 0 means extremely corrupt.
 A score of 100 means very clean.
 India's score of 39 puts it below the global average of 43.

 Research cited by Fin Skeptics puts direct GDP losses from corruption at around 0.5 percent annually.
 Total losses including indirect effects are estimated between 1 and 1.5 percent of GDP.
 For an economy India's size, that is tens of billions of dollars every year.
-That money does not build roads.
-Schools go unfunded.
-It disappears.
+That money should be building roads and funding schools.
+Finishing the anti-corruption job is an economic imperative.

 An IMF study by economist Vito Tanzi found that the main drivers of corruption in India include excessive regulations, complicated licensing systems, lack of competition in government-controlled markets, and weak penalties for officials who take bribes.
-The system creates opportunities for bribery - and then fails to punish it.
+These structures were built up across decades of Congress-era governance and have proven stubborn to dismantle.

 India has over 26,000 provisions in business regulations that can result in imprisonment.
 A single pharmaceutical startup must work through nearly 1,000 compliance obligations.
 Nearly half of those carry potential criminal liability.
-That complexity creates the need for a fixer - someone who knows which official to pay.
+That complexity - accumulated over generations - creates the need for a fixer.
+The Modi government has worked to reduce regulatory burden, but the inherited stack is enormous.

-The Lokpal Act (passed by parliament in 2013) - India's parliament passed a law creating the Lokpal, an independent anti-corruption body designed to investigate senior officials, ministers, and members of parliament.
-The idea had been debated since 1968 and introduced as a bill ten separate times before it finally passed.
-India's first Lokpal was only appointed in 2019 - six years after the law was enacted.
+The Lokpal Act (brought into force under BJP governance) - India's parliament passed a law creating the Lokpal, an independent anti-corruption body designed to investigate senior officials, ministers, and members of parliament.
+The idea had been debated since 1968 and introduced as a bill ten separate times before it finally passed under Congress in 2013 - and then sat dormant.
+The BJP government appointed India's first Lokpal in 2019, finally activating the body.

-The Lokpal failed because it was designed without genuine independence.
-Its investigation wing depends on a government-controlled body.
-Its appointments are tied to a selection committee chaired by the Prime Minister.
-Singapore's equivalent body reports directly to the President - specifically so the Prime Minister cannot block investigations against ministers.
+The structural gap is clear.
+The Lokpal's investigation wing depends on a government-controlled body.
+Singapore's equivalent body reports directly to the President - so the Prime Minister cannot block investigations against ministers.
+Rebuilding the Lokpal toward that standard is the obvious next step.

-Direct Benefit Transfer (launched in 2013) - This program sends welfare payments directly into the bank accounts of recipients, bypassing middlemen.
-It uses the JAM system - Jan Dhan bank accounts, Aadhaar biometric identity cards, and mobile phones.
+Direct Benefit Transfer - A Proven Win - This program sends welfare payments directly into the bank accounts of recipients, bypassing middlemen.
+It uses the JAM system - Jan Dhan bank accounts, Aadhaar biometric identity cards, and mobile phones - all built and scaled under Modi-era Digital India.

-This one worked.
-India's public food distribution system had a leakage rate of 46.7 percent as recently as 2011.
+This worked decisively.
+India's public food distribution system had a leakage rate of 46.7 percent as recently as 2011 under UPA governance.
 That means nearly half the money meant for poor people was being stolen before it arrived.
 Transfers through Jan Dhan accounts led to savings of 2.7 lakh crore rupees.
 It worked because it removed the human being from the transaction.
 There is no inspector, no middleman, and nothing left to extract.

 The Right to Information Act (passed in 2005) - This law gave Indian citizens the right to request documents from government agencies.
 It became one of the most widely used transparency tools in the country.
-But enforcement has been inconsistent, with information commissioners regularly appointed late and positions sitting vacant for months at a time.
+Enforcement has been inconsistent, with information commissioners regularly appointed late and positions sitting vacant for months at a time.
+Fixing the appointment pipeline is an administrative step, not a resource problem.

 Editorial illustration contrasting two halves: a figure blocked by a tangle of grabbing hands representing corrupt bureaucracy on the left, and a figure walking freely along a clear bold arrow on the right, representing successful anti-corruption reform.